 When I was 19, strolling about the Kent State University campus, a question arose out of the blue: “Who would I be without all my conditioning?”
-I knew this was significant, but I had no clue what to do with that thought.
-I let it be for a time, though never entirely forgot it.
+I knew this was significant, but I had no clue how to engage that revelatory question.
+It was sequestered to the periphery of my awareness, though never entirely forgotten.

 Meanwhile, in the search for lasting love and happiness, I put effort into enhancing myself.
 I set intentions, visioned an ideal future, did couples therapy, married, divorced, used substances, dreamwork, energy clearing, retreats, money, food, feminism, meditation, yoga…you get the gist.
 What an amazing, wild ride!

 “Who am I without my conditioning?”
-This question, which had remained in my peripheral vision, became a steady light.
-Finally, I began to deeply contemplate what it points to.
-“Sacred cows” of self-definition, identity and long held certainties were up for examination.
+This question eventually became a steady light, an invitation.
+I got supremely curious and began to contemplate it with dedication and persistence.
+“Sacred cows” of self-definition or identity and long held certainties were up for examination.

-I’d had moments of fulfillment or completion, times I wasn’t looking to add or subtract anything to the experience.
+I’d had moments of fulfillment or completion, when I wasn’t looking to add or subtract anything to an experience.
 I’d thought such moments of perfection were generated by who I was with or the environment I happened to be in.
 Not so!

-I realized that in surrender to this moment as-is, the need to search relaxes; contentment and love are found to be ever-present.
+I realized that in surrender to this moment as-is, the need to search relaxes.
 How odd!
-What I sought was only veiled by the search itself!
-And what keeps the search going?
-Narratives of lack and uninvestigated ideas.
-An openness to life as-is has (mostly) supplanted the struggle to “be somebody.”
+What I sought was veiled by the search itself!
+And what kept the search going?
+Uninvestigated narratives of lack, including the desire for enlightenment.
+Openness to life as-is has (mostly) supplanted the struggle to “be somebody.”

 Image: William Turner, Festive Lagoon Scene